 This is a popular route, especially for applicants who did well on the MCAT but need some help with their GPA.
 Retaking science classes can show you’ve mastered the material, but a better strategy is to take advanced classes and do well.
 If you have any doubt about your ability to get an A, then this is probably not the best path for you.

-The quality of the institution offering the courses is important – community college won’t cut it.
-The best option is to see if your own alma mater will allow you to take additional courses; often this can be done at a reduced cost.
-If this doesn’t work out, Syracuse University has a very useful list of programs that offer post-bac courses in the sciences.
+The quality of the institution offering the courses is also important – community college won’t cut it.
+An attractive option is to see if your own alma mater will allow you to take additional courses; often this can be done at a reduced cost.

 Master’s programs aren’t right for everybody – you might not want to commit to a multi-year program, or you might not be confident about your academic performance.
 Or you might not have the minimum GPA required for admittance in the first place.
 In that case: